ProcessMaker/processmaker/ProcessMaker/OpenAI/Prompts/pmql_code_generator_optimized_for_collections.md

 Response: '((data.item.name = "hammer") OR (data.item.name = "screwdriver")) AND (data.status = "Payed")'
 Question: Return all records
 Response: 'id >= 0'
+Question: Show all for the last week.
+Response: 'modified > NOW -7 day'
+Question: Show all for the last 2 weeks.
+Response: 'modified > NOW -14 day'
+Question: Show all for the last month.
+Response: 'modified > NOW -30 day'
+Question: Show all for the last 2 months.
+Response: 'modified > NOW -60 day'